facebook pixel Skip to Main Content

 2. The number of open lines may be adjusted based on these consultations

-5. Regular offers: On about January 31 (or the second week of spring semester), remaining open lines (and lines opened due to rejected offers or other reasons) will be offered based on the GTA Priority list; the Graduate Committee may choose to withhold some open lines for subsequent applicants.
+5. Regular offers: On about January 31 (or the second week of the spring semester), remaining open lines (and lines opened due to rejected offers or other reasons) will be offered based on the GTA Priority list; the Graduate Committee may choose to withhold some open lines for subsequent applicants.
 GTA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

-6. Late offers: On about March 15 (or the week before spring break), unassigned Designated TA lines will be released (see Biology GTA Assignment Policy) and, along with lines opened due to rejected offers, change in support (e.g., acceptance of a DA or GRA offer), and any other open lines, offered to students based on the GTA Priority List.
+6. Late offers: On about March 15 (or the week before spring break), unassigned Designated TA lines will be released (see Biology GTA Assignment Policy) and, along with lines opened due to rejected offers, support change (e.g., acceptance of a DA or GRA offer), and any other open lines, offered to students based on the GTA Priority List.
 GTA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

 7. In order to assign any late-opening GTAs (e.g., if a non-DA student holding a GTA is awarded a DA Fellowship – see below), the GTA Priority List will be maintained until the start of the academic year.
 At that time, a new GTA Priority List for the next academic year will be created